Need a hand? We got you!

 • History: We will also verify your employment history and educational background

-The search can vary depending on several factors and our rigorous vetting process.
-Our turnaround time can be anywhere between 2 to 8 weeks from entering into a family/agency agreement (starting search) to drafting an offer letter and the nanny starting shortly after.
+Our turnaround time can be anywhere between 2 – 8 weeks from entering into a family/agency agreement (starting search) to drafting an offer letter and the nanny starting shortly after.

-If you need assistance with your children immediately we would be happy to enroll you into our babysitting membership and match you with one of our incredible agency employed nannies who can relieve the pressure of feeling like you have to hire in a rush.
+If you need immediate assistance with your children, we would be happy to enroll you into our babysitting membership and match you with one of our incredible agency employed nannies who can relieve the pressure of feeling like you have to hire in a rush.
 This provides both parties the time needed to ensure we find the best nanny for your family.

 The Nanny Loft does not employ any caregivers (outside of our babysitting membership).
 All caregivers are employees of the families’ and will be paid directly by the family.
-We assist our clients in getting proper payroll set up and help to make this part of hiring a nanny easy.
+We assist our clients in establishing proper payroll through reputable companies within the industry and link you to our contact to help facilitate the matching and hiring process.

 According to the IRS your nanny/household employee is to be paid as a W2 employee of the household.
 It is not legal to pay your nanny as an independent contractor.
-For more information on taxes and payroll, please ask a professional.
+For more information on taxes and payroll, please ask a tax professional educated in household staffing.

 Legal Pay: Nannies are legally required to be paid as W2 employees of the household and paid time and a half for all hours over 40 within a 7 day period.
 Nannies are never independent contractors